DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

 ## Gerbers, Drill File, Drill Map
 A set gerbers, a drill file, and a drill map are included in the Gerbers directory.
 The files have been generated according to the specifications that JLCPCB requires, but they will likely work at other fabrictors such as PCBWay or OSHPARK.
 These files may be compressed into a ZIP file and uploaded to the PCB fabricator of your choice.

+## Assembly Instructions
+An assembly guide is included in the Documents directory.

+# Performance (TBD)
+  - Power consumption
+  - VSWR
+  - Pout
+  - Fmax
+  - Output spectrum

 # Changes From Rev. -
 The following changes from Rev. - have been implemented.